 Students are asked to purchase a course pack (file number 42) from Copyshop Dietze (Reichenhainer Str.
 55).

 Objectives:

-By the end of this course, students will be able to - quickly identify the structure of any written text - efficiently find specific information - distinguish main and subsidiary ideas - identify the line(s) of argument in a piece of writing - effectively use information gained through reading for their own research and communication purposes such as presentations and term papers Requirements for Credits:
+By the end of this course, students will be able to

+- quickly identify the structure of any written text

+- efficiently find specific information

+- distinguish main and subsidiary ideas

+- identify the line(s) of argument in a piece of writing

+- effectively use information gained through reading for their own research and communication purposes such as presentations and term papers

+Requirements for Credits:

-90-minute in-class exam (Prüfungsvorleistung) The admission requirements for the PVL exam will be stipulated by the instructor and announced in class.
+90-minute in-class exam (Prüfungsvorleistung)

+The admission requirements for the PVL exam will be stipulated by the instructor and announced in class.

 Prerequisites:

 Successful completion of module 1.1 "English Language Training: Basics".

 Registration:

-Registration will be handled in the first class meeting.
-Kernmodul 2.2: Applied Linguistics Prof. Dr. Josef Schmied V: Applied Linguistics (271431-102) B_Eu__3, B_Eu__1, M_MK__3, M_MK__1, D_InEM7, D_InEM5, B_MP2_3, B_MP1_3, B_AA__3, Erasmus Thursday, 07:30-9:00, 2/N001 First meeting: 15.10.2015 Content:
+Please register for this course between Thursday, September 01, and Tuesday, October 04, via the registration lists posted outside RH39/231.

+Kernmodul 2.2: Applied Linguistics

+First meeting Sun Yat-sen University students Tuesday 11 October 2016, Reichenhainer Straße 39, room Rh39/233

+Prof. Dr. Josef Schmied

+V: Applied Linguistics (271431-102)

+B\Eu\\3, B\Eu\\1, M\MK\\3, M\MK\\1, D\InEM7, D\InEM5, B\MP2\3,

+B\MP1\3, B\AA\\3, Erasmus

+First meeting: 13.10.2016

+First meeting: 27.10.2016

+Thursday, 07:30-9:00, 2/N001

+Content:

 This lecture covers all major areas of applied linguistics, esp. sociolinguistics, stylistics, psycholinguistics / second-language learning, CALL, language testing, translation studies, discourse analysis, corpus linguistics, contrastive analysis, lexicography and language, thought and culture / intercultural communication.
 The lecture is based on the critical evaluation of sections in Wikipedia and in Davies, A., & Elder, C. (2004).
 Handbook of Applied Linguistics.
 Oxford: Blackwell.
-Objectives:

-In this lecture, students are offered a broad survey of the field and learn about exemplary approaches that also have a practical or job-oriented perspective: - they learn to look "behind" the cultural and formal variables governing language comprehension or language learning in context, - they are introduced to the professionalization of "language services", i.e. teaching, text production/editing and translation, - they see English in a contrastive perspective both to their mother-tongue as well as to intercultural usage / lingua franca situations, and - they become aware of the possibilities and limitations of computer applications in linguistics.
-Registration: No need to register for this lecture, sign up in the first meeting.
-Gabriela Djele Tutorial: Applied Linguistics Monday, 17:15 - 18:45, room 1/368A First meeting: 23.11.2015 Dana Beyer, M.A.
+Objectives: In this lecture, students are offered a broad survey of the field and learn about exemplary approaches that also have a practical or job-oriented perspective: - they learn to look "behind" the cultural and formal variables governing language comprehension or language learning in context, - they are introduced to the professionalization of "language services", i.e. teaching, text production/editing and translation, - they see English in a contrastive perspective both to their mother-tongue as well as to intercultural usage / lingua franca situations, and - they become aware of the possibilities and limitations of computer applications in linguistics.
+Requirements for credits: